chungg/traquer/README.md

 ### volume
 Indicators that factor in how much an asset has been traded in a period of time.
-Depending on indicator, it may be a momentum indicator or trend indicator.
+Depending on the indicator, it may be a momentum indicator or trend indicator.

 ### smooth
 Provides moving average functions.
 Often used to track trend, levels of support, breakouts, etc...